-- I. If your estate has a value of less than \$451,909^{}, your partners will share in your whole estate as set out in Scenario 4 above. - II.
-If your estate is worth over \$451,909: - i.
-Your personal effects, \$451,909 plus interest plus one half of the balance will be divided among your partners as per Scenario 4 above; and - ii.
+- I. If your estate has a value of less than \$451,909, your partners will share in your whole estate as set out in Scenario 4 above. - II.
+If your estate is worth over \$451,909:

+i.
+Your personal effects, \$451,909 plus interest plus one half of the balance will No Will.
+No Say.
+A guide to Victoria's Intestacy Provisions.
+April 2023 Burke Lawyers, 1129 High Street, Armadale be divided among your partners as per Scenario 4 above; and ii.
 The remaining half of your estate will be divided among your children from people who are not partners at the date of your death.
 If any of those children have died leaving children of their own, the children of that deceased child will receive an equal share of what the deceased child would have received)

-this sum is correct as at 5 April 2018
+this sum was correct as at 5 April 2018